What is the significance of becoming an Eagle Scout?

 Submitting the Proposal

 After coming up with the project, it's time to begin the proposal.
+Download the Eagle Project Workbook.
+Fill out the project proposal portion of the Workbook.
 Once the proposal is filled out, it will need to be submitted to the Scout Office at 30 Briercroft Office Park, Lubbock, Texas.
 A Scout can submit it in person, or have a parent or unit leader bring it in.

 Project Approval